Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 - Along the bottom of the editor, you can see the various options that you are able to use.
 - Once we use `ctrl + x` you can see the bottom of the editor changes to `save modified buffer?`.
 Typing `Y` saves the file, `N` deletes it.
 - Once you have hit `Y`, you get another prompt to check the file name.
 Here, you get the opportunity to rename the file if needed.
 Then hitting `enter` saves and exits the editor.

 ---

 <br>

 ---

-## <span style="color:black;">Basic Unix Continued: Making a directory
+## Basic Unix Continued: Making a directory
 ---
 ---